Little Mix Song ‘Touch’ Inspires Funny ‘Bad Lip Reading’ Video

 Daily Mail reported in January 2017 that Jesy Nelson gathered strength from her Little Mix sisters, but the breakup with Jake Roche was “horrendous.”

 Little Mix’s tour with Ariana Grande will end on April 15 in Orlando, Florida.

-Little Mix’s European Glory Days tour begins May 21 at Tranmere Rovers FC Stadium in the U.K. Little Mix will also have a series of U.K. concerts beginning on October 9 until November 26.
+Little Mix’s European Glory Days Tour begins May 21 at Tranmere Rovers FC Stadium in the U.K. Little Mix will also have a series of U.K. concerts beginning on October 9 until November 26.

 [Feature Image by Jeff Spicer/Getty Images]